Strawberry-Computer/poorcoder/README.md

 ## Overview

-This repository contains three main tools:
+This repository contains four main tools:

 1. **`context`** - Extracts code context from your project to send to an LLM
 2. **`apply-md`** - Applies code changes from LLM's markdown response
 3. **`git-context`** - Generates git context for AI-assisted commit messages
+4. **`autocommit`** - Automatically creates AI-generated commit messages using git-context

 ## Workflow